inet-framework/inet/showcases/wireless/analogmodel/doc/index.rst

 Goals
 -----

-Radio signal analog models represent signals as a physical phenomena as they are transmitted, received and propagate in the wireless medium.
+Wireless signal analog domain representations are models that represent radio signals as physical phenomena as they are transmitted, received, and propagate in the wireless medium.
 Models of different complexity are available, suitable for different purposes.

-This showcase describes the available analog signal representation models, their advantages and drawbacks, and contains three example simulations for typical use cases.
+In this showcase, we will describe the various analog signal representation models that are available and their advantages and drawbacks.
+We will also provide three example simulations that demonstrate the use of these models in typical use cases.
+By the end of this showcase, you will understand the different analog signal representation models and how they can be used to simulate the behavior of wireless systems.

 | INET version: ``4.2``
 | Source files location: `inet/showcases/wireless/analogmodel <https://github.com/inet-framework/inet/tree/master/showcases/wireless/analogmodel>`__